inlets/docs.inlets.dev/docs/uplink/create-tunnels.md

 There are several ways to get the binary:

 - Download it from the [GitHub releases](https://github.com/inlets/inlets-pro/releases)
-- Get it with [arkade](https://github.com/alexellis/arkade): `arakde get inlets-pro`
+- Get it with [arkade](https://github.com/alexellis/arkade): `arkade get inlets-pro`
 - Use the [inlets-pro docker image](https://github.com/orgs/inlets/packages/container/package/inlets-pro)

 ### Example: Tunnel a customer HTTP service

-We'll use inlets-pro's built in fileserver as an example of how to tunnel a HTTP service.
+We'll use inlets-pro's built in file server as an example of how to tunnel a HTTP service.

 Run this command on a private network or on your workstation: